sabidhasan/compsci/MIT6.0002/MIT6.0002-2.md

 - Choose sample size based on skew and pick random sample from population
 - Calculate µ and $\sigma$ (per central limit theorem, µ = population µ)
 - Assume $\sigma$ for sample roughly = $\sigma$ for population, and estimate the SEM
-- Use SEM to get 95% confidence interval
+- Use SEM to get 95% confidence intervals